Skip to content

 No, the operation of an artificial knee joint is not dangerous.
 However, there are always certain risks associated with surgery.
 These include: Infections, blood clot formation and secondary bleeding, deep vein thrombosis, nerve damage and blood clots.
 Joint stiffness is also a common side effect after surgery.
 Therefore, the stay in the clinic where the treatment was performed is inevitable after the operation.
 It is important that you follow your doctor’s or physical therapist’s instructions carefully to ensure a successful outcome of the surgery.
 Depending on how well the healing process goes, you can expect to be discharged from the hospital within one to two weeks.
 After that, you should continue physical therapy at home or at an outpatient rehabilitation facility.

-Can you run/walk or do sports again after the operation?
+Can you run/walk or do sports again with an artificial knee after the operation?

 Yes, you will be able to run/walk or play sports again after surgery.
 However, for best results, it is important that you follow your doctor’s or physical therapist’s instructions carefully to ensure a successful outcome.
 During a surgery debriefing, you will be shown the recommended rest periods and explained when you can resume (intensive) sports.
 If you have concerns about whether you should participate in a particular activity, please consult your physician or physical therapist.